ubc-library-rc/intro_shiny_app/content/build.md

 <img src="images/run_and_publish.png" alt="publish" width="90%"/>
 </div>

 **Note**.
-Posit hosts Shiny apps and that is where you will be publish your app.
+Posit hosts Shiny apps and that is where you will publish your app.
 You can make a Posit account or use your Google, GitHub, or Clever account.
 We recommend logging in with GitHub!

 Posit also provides basic app analytics, so you can see how popular your app is.